-For the $5 5K Fundo Fondo, yes, with cash or check only also.
+No, not for the FondOriginal.
+For the 5$5K Fundo Fondo, yes, with cash or check only.

 Is food provided on the route?

-Yes, three fuel stops will be located along the route: one in the first loop, our signature apple pie with cheddar at the midway point, and one in the second loop.
+Yes, three fuel stops will be located along the route: one in the first loop, our signature apple pie with Cabot whipped cream, cheddar and Artesano ice cream at the midway point, and one in the second loop.
 There will be one stop along the 5K route.